grafana/agent/docs/sources/flow/reference/components/loki.source.cloudflare.md

 ### config block

-The `config` block defines the API token and Zone ID to pull logs from, as well as the time range to pull logs for, how many workers to make use of, as well as the set of fields to fetch and an optional label set to apply to incoming log entries.
+The `config` block defines the API token and zone ID to pull logs from, as well as the time range to pull logs for, how many workers to make use of, as well as the set of fields to fetch and an optional labelset to apply to incoming log entries.

 The following arguments can be used to configure a `config`.